trinhdm/trinhdm.github.io/_posts/2016-08-30-analyzing-soundcloud.md

 <img src="/assets/img/blog_8-30_sc_navbar_ellipsis2_old.png" style=" max-height: 320px; width: auto;" data-action="zoom"></div>
 <b>The ellipsis on the navigation bar</b> seems like a synonym for the hamburger menu icon, though less intuitive. <a href="http://www.uxmovement.com/buttons/how-to-use-arrow-and-ellipsis-affordances/">UX Movement</a> has remarked that " ..on a user interface, designers use ellipsis on buttons and menus for unfinished actions.
 The user completes the action on the modal window."
 This behavior is odd, since when you click on the three dots on SoundCloud, it brings you to a menu instead of performing an action (some examples are <i>open..</i> or <i>new..</i> as seen on other apps such as Word or Photoshop).
 Although there isn't a set definition of when to use ellipsis and when to use hamburger menus, I feel like in this case, a hamburger menu would've been more intuitive.

-<b>There are multiple instances of promoting SoundCloud Go</b>, as seen in the navbar, in the ellipsis menu and in the ad space on the Stream page.
+<b>There are multiple instances of promoting SoundCloud Go</b>, as seen in the navbar, in the ellipsis menu and in the various ad spaces throughout the site.
 As the [Nielsen Norman Group][nngroup], a company based on researching UI/UX, has stated, "..designers know these links are duplicates, but users do not.
 So, they often end up scanning both sets of links – effectively doubling the amount of analysis they need to conduct to select the best link.
 Repeating links burdens your visitors."
 I understand that they're trying to promote people purchasing a subscription of Go, but it causes cognitive strain and it also crowds the web page.
 It would be best if SoundCloud removed all but the link to the right of the search bar for SoundCloud Go.
 <div style="clear: both;"></div>